tezos-commons/baseDAO/docs/specification.md

 Some configuration values are specified in runtime and can be changed during the contract lifetime.
 They must be provided on origination to construct the contract's initial storage.
 These values are:
-1. `administrator :: Address` is the address that can perform administrative actions.
+1. `admin :: Address` is the address that can perform administrative actions.
 2. `votingPeriod :: Natural` specifies how long the voting period lasts.
 3. `quorumThreshold :: Natural` specifies how many total votes are required for a successful proposal.